– Do not hit the bat in the head

 Seneca County Environmental Health Staff with the Seneca County Health Department remind all Seneca County residents to take the necessary precautions to protect themselves against rabies exposure from bats and wild and stray animals.

-The prevention of Rabies continues to be an important public health concern in Seneca County, said Thomas Scoles, Principal Sanitarian with the Seneca County Health Department.
-“Now that the warm weather is here, bats and wild animals become more active, so the possibility of human contact with animals that can transmit rabies increases.
-Scoles said, “Any contact with stray and wild animals and bats should be avoided.”
-If there is contact with a wild or stray animal, prompt notification to the Health Department is extremely important.
+The prevention of Rabies continues to be an important public health concern in Seneca County.
+When warm weather arrives, bats and wild animals become more active, so the possibility of human contact with animals that can transmit rabies increases.
+It is extremely important that any contact with stray animals, wild animals or bats should result in prompt notification to the Health Department.

 Rabies is an infectious disease that affects the nervous system of humans and other mammals.
 People and unvaccinated animals can get rabies from the bite of an infected animal or from animal saliva entering a person’s eyes, nose, mouth or break in the skin.
 Vaccine is given to individuals exposed to rabies to prevent the disease.
 Rabies is nearly always fatal if treatment is not received soon after exposure.